 What Does it Mean to Have a Dandelion Tattoo?

 An amazing thing about this tattoo design is that it is multifaceted.
 Which means, if you don't connect with the religious aspect of it, you would definitely connect with the spiritual one.
 Many creative tattooers have modified and evolved some amazingly inspirational dandelion designs.
 These are typically done with black ink, but many people also add color to their tattoo, just to give it a more refreshing appeal.
 The following are the different symbolic interpretations of this popular design.

-A popular design associated with this meaning is of the seedlings of the flower transforming into birds, as shown in the image above (right).
+A popular design associated with this meaning is of the seedlings of the flower transforming into birds.
 It depicts that not all blows of life take you down; at times, they also give you the opportunity to free yourself from the emotional bondage, to actually go out there and find your true self.
 The seedlings when freed from their bond, take the wind's course and finally become their true self―free birds.
 If this interpretation appeals to you and you feel that taking a risk, freeing yourself from a cage, has given you the chance to meet yourself in the process, then this option would be perfect for you.

 Passing through the suburbs, looking at the refreshing green fields with bright yellow flowers shining like the sun ... doesn't all this remind you of your childhood?
 For most of us, those were the best days of our lives with no complications and responsibilities; when we had all the time in the world to play, to chase butterflies, to collect tons of dandelions and make uncountable wishes, even if they included the desire to catch the tooth fairy!
 The innocence back then would never come back.
 However, the dandelion tattoo serves the purpose of reminding us of the good memories of the past, the playfulness, joy, and carefreeness that is long gone.